banthony101/git-verifiedmanager/docs/configuration.md

 Automatic provider selection is based on the remote URL.

-This setting is typically used with a scoped URL to map a particular set of remote URLs to providers, for example to mark a host as a GitHub Enterprise instance.
+This setting is typically used with a scoped URL to map a particular set of remote URLs to  for example to mark a host as a GitHub Enterprise instance.

 #### Example